mtrevisan/Boxon/README.md

 All the annotated classes are conveniently loaded using the `Loader.java` as is done automatically in the `Parser.java`.

-Note that all coders MUST BE loaded before the codecs that use them, as they are used to verifying the annotations.
+Note that all coders MUST BE loaded before the protocolMessages that use them, as they are used to verifying the annotations.

 If you want to provide your own classes you can use the appropriate constructor of `Parser`.